African All Stars Transfer News & Rumours: Crystal Palace close to signing Nigeria’s Olise

 Anderlecht sign TP Mazembe teenage star

-Belgian First Division A club Anderlecht have confirmed the signing of Isaac Tshibangu on a three-year deal from TP Mazembe.
+Belgian First Division A club Anderlecht have confirmed the signing of Isaac Tshibangu on a three-year deal from Tout Puissant Mazembe.

 The 18-year-old is expected to continue his development in Belgium after contributing nine goals with four assists in 44 games for Les Corbeaux.